OSC/phylogatr-web/docs/PIPELINE.md

 gbif_filter_occurrences.sbatch
 ```

+`gbif_filter_occurrences` will start a metrics.yml file at `$WORKDIR/metrics.yml`
+if it doesn't exist.

 ## Run the pipeline

 At this point you have all the raw data you need.
 You can run the
 [submit_pipeline.sh](../submit_pipeline.sh) script to submit all the jobs
 or you can submit them individually by following submissions in that script.

+## Metrics

+As you run the pipeline you'll find information at `$WORKDIR/metrics.yml` regarding
+any given stage.
+Stages will log things like number of input & output records so
+you can see how many records where filtered at any given stage.